What is a hiatal hernia?

-A hiatal hernia occurs when part of the stomach and/or other intra-abdominal contents have abnormally protruded through the diaphragm into the chest.
+A hiatal hernia is an esophageal condition that occurs when part of the stomach or other intra-abdominal contents have abnormally protruded through the diaphragm into the chest.

-The exact cause of hiatal hernias is typically not known but they may result from and be made worse by any condition that results in increased abdominal pressure such as cough, straining from constipation and obesity.
-The incidence increases with age.
-Other risk factors include obesity, smoking and an occupation that requires heavy lifting.
+The exact cause of hiatal hernias is typically not known but they may result from and be made worse by any condition that results in increased abdominal pressure, such as:

 Hernia-like symptoms should be addressed immediately, as they may develop into more serious problems requiring emergency surgery.